neilkimmett/articles/2013-11-08-nsfilemanager.md

 ## NSFileManagerDelegate

+`NSFileManager` may optionally set a delegate to verify that it should perform a particular file operation.
+This allows the business logic of, for instance, which files to protect from deletion, to be factored out of the controller.

+There are four kinds of methods in the `<NSFileManagerDelegate>` protocol, each with a variation for working with paths, as well as methods for error handling.

 - `-fileManager:shouldMoveItemAtURL:toURL:`
 - `-fileManager:shouldCopyItemAtURL:toURL:`
 - `-fileManager:shouldRemoveItemAtURL:`
 - `-fileManager:shouldLinkItemAtURL:toURL:`

+If you were wondering when you might `alloc init` your own `NSFileManager` rather than using the shared instance, this is it.
+As per the documentation:

 > If you use a delegate to receive notifications about the status of move, copy, remove, and link operations, you should create a unique instance of the file manager object, assign your delegate to that object, and use that file manager to initiate your operations.